-Group develops appropriate risk policies and strategies for the relevant business activities, and makes preparations for forthcoming regulatory arrangements in line with Basel Committee recommendations.
+Group Risk Executive Committee REXCO has the overall responsibility for ensuring that the Group develops appropriate risk policies and strategies for the relevant business activities, and makes preparations for forthcoming regulatory arrangements in line with Basel Committee recommendations.
 It oversees the risk management activities of the Group, reviews and approves risk management principles, frameworks, policies, limits, processes and procedures.
 It is responsible for assessing fundamental risk issues within the general development strategy of the Group.